 Today’s modern media is full of examples of women behaving badly.
 There are shows dedicated to cat fights, scandals, and affairs.
-This bad behavior is glamorized and made to look funny and cute rather than showing the destruction the women are causing in their lives and the lives of others.
-This retreat theme will deal with how NOT to be a godly woman of faith by taking a look at three notorious examples of Bible Bad Girls: Delilah, Jezebel and Lot’s Wife.
+This bad girl behavior is glamorized and made to look funny and cute rather than showing the destruction the women are causing in their lives and the lives of others.
+This retreat theme will deal with how NOT to be a godly woman of faith by taking a look at three notorious examples of Bad Girls of the Bible: Delilah, Jezebel and Lot’s Wife.

 Don’t Wear: Deceit